gallexitestorg/mytestrepo/README.md

 ]

 2

-Commit in this box for merge conflicts: [ Conflict 4] Commit in this box for merge conflicts: [ Conflict 3] Commit in this box for merge conflicts: [ Conflict]
+Commit in this box for merge conflicts: [ Conflict 5] Commit in this box for merge conflicts: [ Conflict 4] Commit in this box for merge conflicts: [ Conflict 3] Commit in this box for merge conflicts: [ Conflict]